 - Partners establishes a Performance Management System and prepares the first annual Evidence of Impact Report.

 - Leveraging the role and new home base of a Partners’ alumna (formerly a District Partnership Director), we initiate an engagement in Chicago, which is our first work beyond California.
-Later, in 2010-11, we will work with the Chicago Public Schools Area 9 leaders and coaches through a series of professional development sessions.
+Later, in 2010-11, Partners will work with the Chicago Public Schools Area 9 leaders and coaches through a series of professional development sessions.

 - Having recognized a clear need, in 2010 we decide to adapt and pilot our transformation approach in middle schools, arguably an urban school district’s greatest challenge.

 - The W.K.
 Kellogg Foundation awards Partners in School Innovation $1.7 million over 30 months to bring the organization’s proven school transformation model to Michigan, first in Battle Creek.
 With this grant, the W.K.
-Kellogg Foundation becomes Partners’ anchor investor for scaling our impact nationally.
+Kellogg Foundation becomes Partners’ anchor investor for scaling impact nationally.

 - Partners celebrated its 20th Anniversary in 2013 and launched onto the national stage of education reform with its first gala event in San Francisco.
-Themed “Celebrating Impact-Transforming Futures,” the event brought 260 guests together and raised more than $125,000 to support better student achievement outcomes in support of our mission.
+Themed “Celebrating Impact-Transforming Futures,” the event brought 260 guests together and raised more than $125,000 to support better student achievement outcomes in support of Partners’ mission.

 - The organization also continued to scale its impact nationally, moving beyond its work in Battle Creek, MI to Grand Rapids and beginning work in the Mississippi Delta through a generous grant by the W.K.
 Kellogg Foundation.
-This grant will help support improved educational and learning outcomes for vulnerable children at elementary and middle schools in Indianola and Sunflower County school districts.
+This grant helped support improved educational and learning outcomes for vulnerable children at elementary and middle schools in Indianola and Sunflower County school districts.